What is autosomal dominant polycystic kidney disease (ADPKD)?

 An ADPKD kidney in comparison to a normal kidney; Photo courtesy of the PKD Foundation

 ADPKD is usually diagnosed in adulthood by genetic testing or by an ultrasound scan.
 An ultrasound scan uses soundwaves to create an image of the inside of the body and is used to identify cysts and enlarged kidneys.

 Blood and urine tests are also used to monitor kidney function.

 Does ADPKD affect other parts of the body?

 As well as the kidneys, cysts can also develop in the liver and pancreas.
 Liver cysts tend to be larger in women than in men.
-The cysts can be uncomfortable if they grow very large but they very rarely cause liver damage.
+The cysts can be uncomfortable if they grow very large, but they very rarely cause liver damage.

 Does ADPKD run in families?

 ADPKD is a genetic condition.
-It is caused by an abnormality or mutation in one of two genes, PKD1 and PKD2.
+It is caused by an abnormality or mutation in one of two genes, PKD1 or PKD2.
 Most people get ADPKD when they inherit a faulty copy of one of these genes from a parent.

 In some cases, however, a genetic change occurs spontaneously.
-This can cause ADPKD to develop in someone whose parents who do not have the mutated gene.
+This can cause ADPKD to develop in someone whose parents do not have the mutated gene.
 This new mutation can then be passed onto the next generation.